-The SR 12 crossing at Gardiner Way in the City of Rio Vista is a well-used pedestrian route for students on the west side of Rio Vista that attend D. H. White Elementary located on the east side of SR 12.
+The SR 12 crossing at Gardiner Way in the City of Rio Vista is a well-used pedestrian route for students that live on the west side of Rio Vista that attend D. H. White Elementary located on the east side of SR 12.
 Before the updated crossing, in pavement flashing lights were present at the crossing.
 The project identified the need to repaint the crosswalk, and add an overhead flashing pedestrian warning light for motorists.Read More

 The crossing is located between N. Jackson Street and N. Jefferson Street in close proximity to Dixon’s downtown, Anderson Elementary School and adjacent residential areas.
 Although there are three at-grade crossings connecting residents to Dixon’s downtown, West B Street is the only Union Pacific Railroad (UPRR) approved crossing for pedestrians.
 The schools that will benefit the most from these improvements are CA Jacobs Elementary, Tremont Elementary, and Anderson Elementary.Read More